TRACE Plug-in

 Change Log

-- The PARCS Mapping component has been updated to resolve issue that would prevent the ASCII viewer from opening.
+- The Power component has been updated to resolve an issue that would prevent entering the REACTCOOL array correctly when enabled.
+Issue 108